hapax/hapax.github.io/assets/teaching.md

 snippet of calculus above.
 This is a final year topic, and my examples will be designed for final year students.
-But I will provide a couple of earlier-year treatments to provide evidence that forays into the mathematical world with earlier-year students is also possible.
+I will provide supplementary examples for a more elementary topic to provide evidence that the simple-minded approach of making maths interesting should work at other grade levels.

 The first path is *pure mathematics*, the realm of abstraction, generalisation, proof, and most importantly, *beauty*.